 Maps are handy for a lot of reasons.
-Not only do they help us navigate through certain areas, they also enable us to learn more about the world and what it has to offer.
+Not only do they help us navigate through certain areas, but they also enable us to learn more about the world and what it has to offer.
 What if you’re someone who wants to create a map instead?

 Sure, there’s Google Map and Google Earth to help you out but there are actually other tools to choose from as well.
-Here we’ve gathered 10 free amazing tools that you can use to create your own maps.
+Here we’ve gathered ten free amazing tools that you can use to create your own maps.
 From maps that are conveniently made for sharing to ones that are quite interactive, the selection below has a range of things to satisfy your mapping needs.

 If you’re looking to create and view beautifully informative animated maps then this is the tool for you.
-Animaps basically extends the My Maps feature of Google Maps so that you create maps with markers that move, lines and shapes that change over time and images and texts that pop up on cue.
+Animaps basically extends the My Maps feature of Google Maps so that you create maps with markers that move, lines and shapes that change over time, and images and texts that pop up on cue.
 The final result is an animated map.

 Scribble Maps is a mapping tool that provides a comfortable platform for drawing and sharing maps.
-Using this tool, you can easily add custom images, place text and markers, draw shapes, calulcate distance, save a map in PDF format and much more.
+Using this tool, you can easily add custom images, place text and markers, draw shapes, calculate distance, save a map in PDF format and much more.

-Click2Map is an easy to use mapping tool which allows you to create customized maps according to your needs.
+Click2Map is an easy-to-use mapping tool which allows you to create customized maps according to your needs.
 Click2Map conveniently lets you place built-in markers from their huge library to make your map more informative and interactive.

 You can also add lines and polygons on your maps for various purposes such as to indicate a particular geographical area.
 Once you are done with creating your map, you can download your newly-designed map and publish it on your website/blog at no charge.
-[Visit site here]

 ZeeMaps enables you to design and publish your interactive maps without having to sign up.
 By using ZeeMaps, you can place customizable markers and highlight countries, states and cities too.

 A cool feature is that you can add video, audio or sound clips along with the markers.
 In addition to that, you can add customizable search fields for your map as well.
 ZeeMaps is offering free as well as paid versions at different prices which you can check out here.
-[Visit site here]

 HeatmapTool is a nice and easy tool for making attractive heat maps from a CVS file.
 You can scale the heat map as you like and conveniently update it in real-time.
 You can also cool down the heat map by dimming it accordingly and sharpen or soften the edges of the heated area as well.

 Another handy feature is that you can create an overlay for the Google Maps API.
 Like the other tools, this one is free but if you’d like more advanced features, you can check the pricing here.
-[Visit site here]

 GmapGIS is a simple tool which is used for mapping purposes.
 You can easily draw lines, shapes, add labels, add markers and measure the distance on maps without using a Google account.